Advantages of a targeted resume

 Highlight Relevant Skills

-After you have identified relevant keywords from advertisement or post requirements - focus on highlighting these important skills throughout your CV.
+After identifying the relevant keywords from job advertisements or other requirements - focus on highlighting these skills in your CV.

 Make it your own Objective Statement

-Make sure both your goal and summary are tailored towards keywords for that particular job opening.
+Make sure your objective and summary statement is tailored to keywords specifically for the job vacancy.

 Use Professional Language

-Be sure to use language that is professional when you write your resume.
-Eliminate any jargon or colorful phrases such as "web ninja" or "SEO guru".
+Ensure that your language is professional when you write your resume.
+Avoid the use of jargon, or colourful phrases like "web ninja" or "SEO guru".

-Your accomplishments should show tangible accomplishments which are consistent with the standards defined by prospective employers.
+Your achievements should showcase measurable accomplishments which are consistent with the standards that are outlined by potential employers.

 Final Thoughts

-Making a customized CV requires quite a bit of effort rather than tweaking the same standard template each time you submit your application for jobs.
-But, think of it as an investment as having an expertly designed resume will increase the chances of receiving interview invitations since hiring managers will be able to tell immediately if applicants have take the time to tailor their application to their wants and requirements.
+Making a customized CV requires quite a bit of effort than simply tweaking the standard template each time you submit your application for jobs.
+Consider it an investment because having a perfectly crafted resume improves your chances of being invited to an interview since hiring managers will be able to tell the first sign of a candidate’s effort if they make an effort to tailor the application to their specific wants and needs.

 | Information | Details |